-A. Bartenders/servers must be used to serve alcohol at any event/gathering and must be contracted through Aladdin.
-Aladdin will provide one (1) bartender per seventy-five (75) people.
-The Catering Manual states there is a \$150.00 flat fee for a bartender with a four hour minimum and a \$50.00 charge for each hour above the required minimum.
+1. Bartenders/servers must be contracted through Ameriserve.
+Ameriserve will provide one (1) bartender per seventy-five (75) people.
+The Catering Manual states there is a \$50.00 per bartender per hour set-up fee with a minimum of two hours.
 The organization or department sponsoring the event will be billed for the bartenders' service.
 There cannot be a cash exchange.